minsuc/minsuc.github.io/research.md

 ## Publications

+“[A Generalized Focused Information Criterion for GMM with Applications to Panel Data Models](http://ditraglia.com/pdf/GFIC_paper.pdf),” with Francis J. DiTraglia, Journal of Applied Econometrics, 2018, 33 (3), pp. 378-397.

-"[Nonparametric Tests of Conditional Treatment Effects with an Application to Single-Sex Schooling on Academic Achievements](http://onlinelibrary.wiley.com/doi/10.1111/ectj.12050/abstract)," with Sokbae (Simon) Lee and Yoon-Jae Whang, The Econometrics Journal, 2015, Vol 18, pp. 307-346.
+"[Nonparametric Tests of Conditional Treatment Effects with an Application to Single-Sex Schooling on Academic Achievements](http://onlinelibrary.wiley.com/doi/10.1111/ectj.12050/abstract)," with Sokbae (Simon) Lee and Yoon-Jae Whang, The Econometrics Journal, 2015, 18 (3), pp. 307-346.

+## Working Papers

+“Marriage, Home Ownership and Portfolio Share” (Job Market Paper)

+“Does Heterogeneity Matter for Aggregate Fluctuations?” with Xiaohong Chen and Frank Schorfheide

+“Lifting the Curse of Dimensionality with a Mixture Approximation: Feasible Multivariate Density Estimation,” with Paul Sangrey

-## Working Papers and Works in Progress
+## Work in Progress

-“[A Generalized Focused Information Criterion for GMM with Applications to Panel Data Models](http://ditraglia.com/pdf/GFIC_paper.pdf),” with Francis J. DiTraglia
+“Estimating Heterogeneous Agent Models: A Likelihood Approach with Particle Filter"